pySTEPS/cookiecutter-pysteps-diagnostics-plugin/docs/template_description.rst

     <project_name>
     └── <project_slug>

-This is the name of our package containing the new importers for pysteps.
+This is the name of our package containing the new postprocessors for pysteps.
 The package name should not contain spaces, hyphens, or uppercase letters.
 The same naming convention as the package name is recommended.
 Note that the package name should be Python import friendly (no spaces, no hyphens, and no special characters).

-Importer module (<importer_name>)
+Postprocessor module (<postprocessor_name>)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::

     <project_name>
-    └── <project_slug>pysteps-importer-abc
+    └── <project_slug>pysteps-postprocessor-xxx
-            ├── <importer_name>.py
+            ├── <postprocessor_name>.py
             └── __init__.py

-Name of the module implementing the new importers.
+Name of the module implementing the new postprocessors.
-The module's name must start with `importer_` prefix.
+The module's name must start with `postprocessor_` prefix.
 This is strictly needed for the
 pysteps interface to work correctly.
-The <importer_name>.py
+The <postprocessor_name>.py

 README
 ~~~~~~